patrick-llgc/Learning-Deep-Learning/paper_notes/ss3d.md

 #### Overall impression
 The paper uses a [CenterNet](centernet_ut.md) architecture to regress bounding boxes.
 The support region is like the Gaussian kernel at the center of the object.
 The donut region surrounding the kernel is "don't care" region.

-The algorithm requires 3D GT in the first place, and requires accurate intrinsics and extrinsics.
+The algorithm requires 3D GT in the first place, and requires accurate intrinsics.
+(KITTI 3D bbox GT is given in camera coordinate, thus extrinsics does not matter.)

 SS3D directly predicts 2D and 3D bboxes, similar to [M3D RPN](m3d_rpn.md).